ericdevries/dd-vault-ingest-flow/docs/index.md

 DESCRIPTION
 -----------

 This service is part of the DANS Vault Service.
-It is responsible for processing deposits, converting them to [RDA compliant bags] and sending them to the DANS Data Vault.
-This service resembles [dd-ingest-flow] in that it processes deposits and that these deposits eventually end up in the
+It is responsible for processing deposits, converting them to [RDA compliant bags]{:target=_blank}
+and sending them to the DANS Data Vault.
+This service resembles [dd-ingest-flow]{:target=_blank} in that it processes deposits and that these deposits eventually end up in the Vault.
-Vault.
 However, this service differs from dd-ingest-flow in that it does not create a Dataverse dataset version for each deposit, relying on Dataverse to automatically export the dataset version to and RDA compliant bag.
 Instead, this service creates the RDA compliant bag directly from the deposit.
 That said, the resulting bag is still designed to closely resemble the Dataverse bag.

 ### Ingest areas